An irreversible investment problem with a learning-by-doing feature: Construction of a candidate solution

 Comparing the last equation with the second equation in \eqref{meqn}, we find that

 which simplifies to

 where

-The ODE \eqref{ode} is of first order, and we need to specify an appropriate boundary condition in order to find a unique candidate solution.
+The ODE \eqref{ode} is of first order, and we need to additionally specify a boundary condition in order to find a unique candidate solution.
+To find an appropriate boundary condition, we use a discretization argument as follows.
+If the control $U$ is restricted to take values in a discrete set $\{\frac{k}{N}, k=0,...,N\}$ (this is the case studied more thoroughly in Section~\ref{sec8} below), then the control problem reduces to a recursive optimal stopping problem.
+In particular, when $u=(N-1)/N$, there is only one remaining exercise right, and the decision-maker faces a problem

-Since there is no possibility to improve learning when $u=1$, we consider the corresponding irreversible investment problem with incomplete information {\em without} the learning-by-doing feature (i.e., in which the signal-to-noise ratio $u\mapsto \rho(u)$ is constant).
-It is intuitively clear that the two problems should coincide in the limit when $u\to 1$.
-We will thus use the obtained value of the boundary at $u=1$ for the problem constant learning rates as the boundary condition for \eqref{ode}.
+where the super-index $u$ in $\mathbb P_\pi^u$ indicates that $\Pi^u$ is the conditional probability as in \eqref{PiSDE} but with a constant signal-to-noise ratio $\rho(\frac{N-1}{N})$.
+This problem corresponds to an irreversible investment problem with incomplete information {\em without} the learning-by-doing feature (i.e., in which the signal-to-noise ratio $\rho(u)$ is constant), and it is reasonable to expect that the limit (as $u\to 1$) of the optimal boundary in the stopping problem \eqref{ost} coincides with $b(1-)$.
+We will thus use the obtained value of the boundary at $u=1$ for the problem with constant learning rates as the boundary condition for \eqref{ode}.